genesiscommunitysuccess/docs/docs/05_reference/01_components/01_pre-built-components/01_components-overview.md

 ---

-The Genesis LCNC Platform offers you more than 50 components that provide proven quality code - and which seriously speed up your development, testing and deployment.
+The Genesis Low Code Platform offers you more than 50 components that provide proven quality code - and which seriously speed up your development, testing and deployment.

 - [Core components](/reference/components/pre-built-components/core-components/)
 - [Application components](/reference/components/pre-built-components/application-components/)